Irriet/C-HTML-CSS-notes/README.md

 # C-HTML-CSS-notes

-This project is a HTML website that contains all of my notes.
-I've created those while self-teaching C#, HTML and CSS.
+This project is a HTML website that contains some of my early notes.
+It's not finished and it will never be, since I've started a front-end course and I don't see myself spending time doing this.
-It's a project that probably won't stop growing any soon, since learning is a never-ending adventure and I want all my basics in one place.